Fede65246/CmdTools/README.md

 ## How to use It

-All command's needs to be an bash file in the Cmds folder without extension (es: create not create.sh)\n To Delete an command use\n
+All command's needs to be an bash file in the Cmds folder without extension (es: create not create.sh)\n To Delete an command use\
-`DeleteCmd TheCmdYouWantToDelete`\n
+`DeleteCmd TheCmdYouWantToDelete`\
-To Add an command use\n
+To Add an command use\
-`NewCmd TheCmdYouWantToAdd`\n
+`NewCmd TheCmdYouWantToAdd`\
-To Update an command use\n
+To Update an command use\
-`UpdateCmd TheCmdYouWantToDelete`\n
+`UpdateCmd TheCmdYouWantToDelete`\
-To create an command from an python script create TheCmdYouWantToUse.py in the Cmds folder and run\n `NewPyCmd TheCmdYouWantToUse`\n
+To create an command from an python script create TheCmdYouWantToUse.py in the Cmds folder and run\
+`NewPyCmd TheCmdYouWantToUse`\
 It will be called TheCmdYouWantToUse